stanbrub/benchmark/docs/gc/gc-report.md

 - Type of hardware and containerization
 - Java heap and cpu thread count typically used
 - Where the data typically comes from.
 DHE live tables?
 Kafka?
 Parquet?
+- What JVM options have already been tried in the field